martinmcconnell/fyp-doc/notes.md

 Ethers.js is a powerful and well-designed library for interacting with the Ethereum blockchain and dApps, and it is a popular choice among Ethereum developers.

 ### Metamask
-Metamask is a browser extension that allows users to interact with the Ethereum blockchain and decentralized applications (dApps).
+Metamask is a browser extension that allows users to interact with the Ethereum blockchain and decentralised applications (dApps).
 It is available for popular web browsers, including Google Chrome, Mozilla Firefox, and Microsoft Edge.

 Metamask provides a user-friendly interface for managing and using Ethereum accounts, signing and sending transactions, and interacting with dApps.
 It also includes a built-in wallet for storing and managing Ether and other Ethereum-based tokens.